Schmorl’s nodes are a disc herniation into a spinal bone named after a pathologist late 1920’s

 Active nodes in association with degeneration and instability may benefit from fusion surgery.
 Often discography is done to confirm pain at the level in question prior to any fusion.
 Good success rates have been noted regarding pain relief and increased functional ability with those who have active nodes with back pain not responsive to conservative treatment methods and who have a positive response to discography.

-• A 2021 study in Pain Medicine noted discography is often used to determine the disc responsible for pain, but notes that the injection expands the disc space inducing endplate motion, and the entire functional spinal unit.
-Therefore, contribution from the associated facet joint and myo-tendinous insertions should also be considered.
+Discography is often used to determine the disc responsible for pain, but notes that the injection expands the disc space inducing endplate motion, and the entire functional spinal unit.
+Therefore, contribution from the associated facet joint and myo-tendinous insertions should also be considered.[13]

-• A 2005 study in Rheumatology found infliximab infusions may be effective in treating chronic back pain with nodes.
+Active nodes have also responded to medications such as infliximab to reduce painful chemicals like TNF-α associated with marrow swelling.
+This medication is often used in rheumatoid arthritis.
+A case study found Infliximab infusions may be effective in treating chronic back pain with nodes.
 The authors recommended further studies based on their results.
-There are side effects that should be noted.
+There are side effects that should be noted.[14]
 Anyone who is familiar with my articles on Modic changes should begin to notice a familiarity here.

 Based on the similarity of active Schmorl’s nodes and modic changes, when found in association with typical disc herniation and additional signs of modic changes, antibiotics following the same protocol for modic changes may be a reasonable approach.
 Although studies are lacking, there is too much in common to dismiss this type of therapy in select patients.